Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 We thus discussed software strategy with Ann, and she inquired about the life arcs of the technologies we were considering.
 But that is another story...

-*If you enjoy this series of writing, support me on [https://github.com/sponsors/fare](GitHub sponsors).*